 Clancy's Fish Bar is a place that doesn't take itself too seriously, it is somewhere to walk into straight off the beach for a plate of fish & chips and an ice cold beer - very Australian."

-For more information, visit the Paul Burnham Architect and the restaurant Clancy's.
+For more information, visit the website Paul Burnham Architect and that of the restaurant Clancy's.